Balcony Garden Ideas - Find the Best Balcony Flowers

 - Lobelias - they have characteristic small blue, white or violet flowers.
 They do not like wet soil, therefore, one should water them in moderation.
 It is a plant growing downwards - it will look great in a hanging planter.

 - Lavender - a fantastic balcony garden plant that loves growing in sunny and dry spots.
 The colours range from white to purple.
 As and addition, lavender releases an intense smell that repels insects.

 Balconies facing north and east receive the least amount of sun throughout the day.
 A similar issue is when sunlight is blocked by trees or other buildings.
 Choosing the right plant for a shady balcony might be problematic.
-Plants in such spots often barely grow and they don’t bloom at all.
+Plants in such spots often barely grow, and they don’t bloom at all.
 The solution is picking the right species.
-The best shady balcony garden plants are those that love shade.
+Shade-loving plants are the best choice, in this case.

 The choice might be limited in comparison with sun-loving plants.
 Nevertheless, there is plenty of plants that are going to enjoy those conditions.
 The best balcony flowers for a shady balcony garden are: